How variable frequency drives and motors create energy-efficient cooling for data centres

-While data centre cooling systems are sized to handle peak loads under the most adverse conditions – from summer heat to component failures – they seldom, if ever, operate at their design loads.
+While data center cooling systems are sized to handle peak loads under the most adverse conditions – from summer heat to component failures – they seldom, if ever, operate at their design loads.
 Instead, they operate mostly in a lightly loaded state.
 VFDs provide the flexibility to enable the cooling system to match the varying load profile so that high system efficiency can be maintained even at partial loads.

 Does motor technology matter as well?